German Verb Prefixes (Separable & Inseparable Prefixes)

 sie/Sie | stellen | bestellen |

 The verb “stellen” in German means “to put” or “to place” in English.
-For instance:
+For example:

 🇩🇪 Ich stelle das Buch ins Regal.